lisawilliams/statehouse-news/readme.md

 [Earning Their Keep](http://features.knightfoundation.org/nonprofitnews-2015/pdfs/KF-NonprofitNews2015-Tribune.pdf), Jake Batsell's report about the Texas Tribune, 2014.

 ## Statehouse Reporting: a 50 State Inventory

+**6/15/15** We are actively adding to this section.
+Have a suggestion?
+[Let us know about it!](https://github.com/lisawilliams/statehouse-news/issues/new)

 **Note** *While local and regional newspapers and broadcast news operations do statehouse reporting, the following list doesn't focus on them (though we may add them, and if you would like to add an organization please do so).
 Right now we are trying to surface networks/wire services, new state politics sites, etc.  We are also focusing on sites that have general coverage of state house and state level politics, so for now we are not adding sites that focus on policy for only one topic, such as education or health, on a statewide basis.*